malcolmxsc/k8s-monitoring-stack/README.md

 https://github.com/user-attachments/assets/f6406f2b-f5f8-46e3-80ea-facb8fca12b3

-**What you'll see:** Starting from the "Recent Error Logs" panel in Grafana, clicking through to Tempo to view a complete distributed trace, inspecting individual spans, and connecting the trace back to the originating log entry.
+**What you'll see:** Starting from the "Recent Error Logs" panel in Grafana, clicking through to Tempo to view a complete distributed trace, inspecting individual spans, and connecting the trace [...]

 **Key takeaways:**
 - End-to-end request flow visualization with span waterfall